Skip to content

 a

-To make the cut, I made a profile cut with a 1/4 in end mill bit.
+To cut, I made a profile cut with a 1/4 in end mill bit.
 I also added tabs to keep the whale in place after it cut through and I chose these assorted spots.

 a a

-Next, I sent the file over to the cnc using the shopbot software.
+Next, I sent the file over to the cnc using the Shopbot software.

 Cutting the Flat Whale

 The first step I took in cutting the whale was preparing the wood.
-We chose a 1/2 in plywood that we measured at .466 inches and nailed it into the cnc table using a brad nail gun.
-This would ensure that the wood would not move during the cut as well with ease of removing the print from the bed.
+We chose a 1/2 in plywood that we measured at .466 inches and nailed it into the cnc table using a Brad nail gun.
+This would ensure that the wood would not move during the cut as well as with ease of removing the print from the bed.

 a

-Next I followed this workflow:
+Next, I followed this workflow:

 Shopbot Cutting using Aspire/ VCarve Toolpath